 If you see this frame in the image at the top right of the page, your life will be easy!
 All you have to do is click on the link to compile the console, which will take a minute or two.

-If you don't see the link to compile, and instead a mention that 'gcc' is not responsive, things are bad!
-You are probably using an obsolete version of MacOS.
-You may need to install the command line developer tools in OS X (explanations) or the Xcode toolkit on your machine.
+If you don't see the link to compile, and instead a mention that 'gcc' is not responding, you may need to install the Xcode toolkit on your machine (link to App Store).

 Install Csound